Table of Contents

 The key players in the Electric Knife sharpener industry are Chef’s choice, Presto, Kitchen IQ and Wusthof.
 Chef’s choice has the most variety of Electric sharpeners.
 We have listed no more than two sharpeners from the same brand.

 - Sharpening angles – Knife sharpeners come with different settings for the angle; different angles produce different results.
-If you want to sharpen a knife, so that it has a razor edge, then you will use a 17 degree angle.
-20 degrees is best for fillet knives and meat cutting knives; 25 degrees for hunting knives and other outdoor knives which should have a durable cutting edge which will not become dull quickly.
-30 degrees is best for knives that are used for heavy duty tasks, such as cutting cardboards, carpets and even wires.
+If you want to sharpen a knife, so that it has a razor edge, then you will use a 17-degree angle.
+20 degrees is best for fillet knives and meat cutting knives; 25 degrees for hunting knives and other outdoor knives which should have a durable cutting edge that will not become dull quickly.
+30 degrees is best for knives that are used for heavy-duty tasks, such as cutting cardboards, carpets and even wires.

 - The types of hones – The type of hones, determined by the grit factor, will also determine how a knife will be sharpened.
 The higher the grit factor, the finer the honing will be.
 You should select the hone, depending on the kind of knife that you are sharpening; the finer hone is for sharpening delicate blades.